 The entire cluster can be shut down by running the clpstdn command, executing cluster shutdown from the WebManager or performing cluster shutdown from the Start menu.
+To shut down the entire cluster, wait for all the groups to stop and then terminate each server.
 By shutting down a cluster, all servers in the cluster can be stopped properly as a cluster system.